Colloid cyst of the third ventricle

-A colloid cyst of the third ventricle is a benign epithelial lined cyst with characteristic imaging features.
+Colloid cysts of the third ventricle are a benign epithelial lined cyst with characteristic imaging features.
 Although usually asymptomatic, they can present with acute and profound hydrocephalus.

 Colloid cysts account for ~2% (range 0.5-3%) of primary brain tumours and 15-20% of intraventricular masses 1-3.
 They are located at the foramen of Monro in 99% of cases 1.

 The majority of cases are identified in early middle age (30-40 years of age) although 8% of cases may be diagnosed in paediatric age 3.

 In the vast majority of cases, colloid cysts are found incidentally and are asymptomatic.
 Their position in the roof of the third ventricle immediately adjacent to foramen of Monro can on occasion result in sudden obstructive hydrocephalus and can present with a thunderclap headache or unconscious collapse.
 The headaches tend to be positional, and patients may learn how to relieve symptoms.

 Colloid cysts originate from abnormal folding of the primitive neuro-epithelium (the paraphysis elements) 2-3.
 They contain mucin, old blood (haemosiderin), cholesterol, and various ions, accounting for the wide range of imaging appearance.